Model Explanation

 • Seen how freezing the encoder reduces trainable parameters from ~86 M to ~4 M, which is useful when fine-tuning with limited data.

-• Wrapped the model in a PyTorch Lightning module with cross-entropy loss and IoU metrics, ready for a full training loop.
+• Wrapped the model in a PyTorch Lightning module with cross-entropy loss and IoU metrics.